CH4148MX/garand-docs/proposal.md

 Our architecture supports 2 types of address modes:
 -   `Register Indirect`: Register value will be read and used as address for the next execution of the processor.
 An implementation of this can be seen in the implementation of `BRUH.CC`.
+-   `Register Direct`: Register value is used for the next execution of the processor.
+An implementation of this can be seen in the implemenation of `ADD`.
 -   `PC + Immediate Offset (or, PC Relative)`: Address for the next execution of the processor will be calculated using Program Counter (current address) plus specified offset immediate.
 This is the recommended method for subroutine branching.
 An implementation of this can be seen in the implementation of `B.CC`.